Meet Our Team

-Alison Hague, RVN, MBVNA and Part time Receptionist
+Alison Hague, RVN, MBVNA, ISFM DipFN and Part time Receptionist

 I joined the practice in 1986 and work mainly at St Anne’s Road.
 I am interested in behavioural problems in pets and horses, and hold the BVNA Certificate in Companion Animal Behaviour and the COAPE Advanced Certificate in Companion Animal Psychology.
 I am involved in wildlife rescue through the British Divers Marine Life Rescue having taken their Marine Mammal Medic course.
 I originally trained as a graphic designer and since joining St Anne’s have created the practice logo and produce promotional material for the practice.
 I am married and have a cat and a tortoise.
 In September 2010, I began a three year course at Plumpton College working towards the RCVS Diploma in Veterinary Nursing.
 I finally qualified as a Veterinary Nurse in 2014 and now divide my time between nursing and reception work.

 Rosie Day, B.S.C. (hons), pgcertvaa, RVN

 I graduated in 2016 from Anglia Ruskin University with a degree in Veterinary Nursing in applied animal behaviour.
-Since then I have worked in an accredited small animal hospital before making the moveto the south coast from my hom town in Cambridgeshire.
+Since then I have worked in an accredited small animal hospital before making the move to the south coast from my home town in Cambridgeshire.
 I have a postgraduate certificate in anaesthesia and analgesia.
 I have a cheeky black cat called Marvin and 2 rabbits called Parsnip and Pesto.
-My nursing interests include nursing patients with complex medical conditions and anaesthesia, in which I hope to complete further qualifications.
+My nursing interests include nursing patients with complex medical conditions and anaesthesia.